NiveRajen/RESTAPI/README.md

 In essence, RESTful APIs emphasize a consistent, resource-oriented approach using standard HTTP methods, while RESTless APIs may take a more ad-hoc, action-oriented approach that can lead to inconsistency and reduced clarity.
 For developers, RESTful APIs generally provide a more predictable and easier-to-understand interface for integration and use.

+Protocol: Primarily uses HTTP/HTTPS as its communication protocol.
+Data Formats: Supports multiple formats such as JSON, XML, HTML, and plain text, with JSON being the most common.